safesoftware/FMETraining/ServerAuthoring2SelfServe1/Exercise3.md

 As a technical analyst in the GIS department of a city you have just commenced a project to allow other departments to download orthophoto data, rather than having to ask you to create it for them.
 Not only will their requests be processed quicker, you will also spend less time on that task.

-So far you have created a simple workspace to translate orthophotos to jpeg format, added published parameters for transformation, and published it to a Data Download service on FME Server.
+So far you have created a simple workspace to translate orthophotos to JPEG format, added published parameters for transformation, and published it to a Data Download service on FME Server.

 Now you need to give the end-users control over the output format and output coordinate system.